hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     </Doc::ComponentApi>
   </C.Property>
   <C.Property @name="sortBy" @type="string">
-    If defined, the value should be set to the key of the column that should be pre-sorted when the table is rendered.
+    If defined, the value should be set to the key of the column that should be pre-sorted.
   </C.Property>
   <C.Property @name="sortOrder" @type="string" @values={{array "asc" "desc" }} @default="asc">
     Use in conjunction with `sortBy`.
 If defined, indicates which direction the column should be pre-sorted in.
 If not defined, `asc` is applied by default.